curiousrj/react_basics/README.md

 }
 export default App;
 ```
-### in useStae passing object and updating only one value
+### in useState passing object and updating only one value
 ```react
 import { useState } from "react";